naturalis/trait-organismal-ungulates/terms/terms.md

 - 1) Animal Diversity Web. https://animaldiversity.org Accessed 2020.

 ## MaturityReachFemale
-- The months needed for a female animal of the species to reach sexual maturity.
+- The amount of months needed for a female animal of the species to reach sexual maturity.
 - Months
 - Source:
 - 1) Animal Diversity Web. https://animaldiversity.org Accessed 2020.

 ## MaturityReachMale
-- The months needed for a male animal of the species to reach sexual maturity.
+- The amount of months needed for a male animal of the species to reach sexual maturity.
 - Months
 - Source:
 - 1) Animal Diversity Web. https://animaldiversity.org Accessed 2020.